iamnexxed/Raytracing-from-scratch/README.md

 # Raytracing-from-scratch

-Exploring the the technique of raytracing using the simplest possible method DrawPixel.
+Exploring the the technique of raytracing spheres using the simplest possible method DrawPixel.

 Implemented Camera view port functionality